 Students at Emory & Henry have a long history of involvement in the governance of the College.
 The Student Government is composed of executive, legislative, and judicial branches.
 The executive branch is led by the Student Body President.
 The Executive Branch is charged with administering all of the functions of the Student Government.
 The President is assisted by a group of cabinet officers, charged with administering one of the six principal departments of Student Government.
-These include the Office on Judicial/Honor Affairs, the Office of the Student Body Treasurer, the Office of the Elections Commissioner, the Office of the Student Government Public Relations, Office of Administrative Affairs, and the Office of Campus Activities.
+These include the Office on Judicial/Honor Affairs, the Office of the Student Body Treasurer, the Office of the Elections Commissioner, the Office of the Student Government Public Relations, Office of Administrative Affairs, Office of Multicultural Affairs, Office of Student Advocacy, and the Office of Campus Activities.
 Each of these departments is headed by an officer appointed by the Student Body President.

-2019-2020 Student Government Leadership
+2022 - 2023 Student Government Leadership

-President: Jarod Bracero
+President: Jaynae Wright

-Vice President: TBD
+Vice President: Carlee Sullins